 Dialectical Behavior Therapy (DBT)

-The effectiveness of Dialectical Behavior Therapy has been supported by research for treating a variety of issues.
-Originally developed by Marsha Linehan, PhD. in the 1980's to treat severe suicidality and self-injury, it is notorious for treating Borderline Personality Disorder in women.
+The effectiveness of Dialectical Behavior Therapy (DBT) has been supported by research for treating a variety of issues.
+Originally developed by Marsha Linehan, PhD. in the 1980's to treat severe suicidality and self-injury, it is notorious for treating Borderline Personality Disorder in women, but research now suggests it is effective in improving a variety of conditions and diagnoses.

-In recent years, DBT has since been helpful in treating other issues such as depression, impulsivity, anger, & more.
+In recent years, DBT has been empirically validated for treating other issues such as depression, impulsivity, anger, eating disorders, & more.

 What to Expect in DBT